Moon introduces 'Millesime Red' 40th Anniversary Edition System

 Moon is marking its 40th birthday the best way it knows how – by creating a gorgeous, limited-edition anniversary system.
 The Moon Anniversary Edition, of which just 40 are available, comprises the 680D streaming DAC and 600i v2 integrated amplifier.

-Both are finished in a (in our opinion strikingly elegant) Millesime Red colourway that harks back to the company's initial styling during its 1980 genesis, decorated with a commemorative rose gold plate embossed with the Moon logo and individual serial number.
+Both are finished in a – in our opinion, strikingly elegant – Millesime Red colourway, which harks back to the company's initial styling during its 1980 genesis.
+Each system is decorated with a commemorative rose gold plate, which is embossed with the Moon logo and individual serial number.

-The system comes with a colour-matched remote control, a rose gold Moon bridge, and a full set of power, XLR and Simlink cables, and is packaged in a custom-made steel and wood finished box – just to remind the owner of their £29,500 outlay.
+The system comes with a colour-matched remote control, a rose gold Moon bridge, and a full set of power, XLR and Simlink cables.
+It's all packaged in a custom-made steel and wood box, just to remind the owner of their £29,500 outlay.

 For those not well versed in Moon's catalogue, the Moon 806D streaming DAC (£8900 for the non-anniversary edition) is a well-featured source, offering an array of music services (courtesy of Moon's MiND 2 streaming module), Bluetooth aptX, hi-res physical connectivity, and support for Roon and MQA.